 Use the OHP-Certified Community Partner Directory (English) (Spanish), or

 What about coordinated care organization (CCO) enrollment?

-Children and teens enrolling in OHP between January and February 2018 will be on
+Children and teens enrolling in OHP will be

 enrolled into a local CCO.
 CCO enrollment will be managed per the typical